November 20, 2024

 Parents often find the collaborative and supportive nature of DIRFloortime beneficial.
 The training programs provided empower them to engage actively in their child's development, making the process enriching for the entire family [8].

 In summary, the research substantiates the efficacy of DIRFloortime in enhancing functional skills and emotional well-being, making it a valuable therapeutic option for children on the autism spectrum.
-For insights about the potential long-term benefits that DIRFloortime may confer, refer to our article on potential long-term benefits of dir floortime.
+For insights about the potential long-term benefits that DIRFloortime may confer, refer to our article on potential long-term benefits of DIR floortime.

 Parental involvement plays a crucial role in the success of DIRFloortime therapy.
 By actively participating in the process, parents can reinforce learning and promote their child's development in a supportive environment.